ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/service/access-pods-without-service.md

 Consider a deployment with 2 replicas of a pod.
 Now, let's assume there is no Kubernetes Service.
 How does other pods in the cluster access these pods?

 They do so through IP addresses of these pods.
-Let's see this in action.
+Let's see this in action!

 ## Docker Images